DDDEastMidlandsLimited/dddem-blog/site/collections/_posts/2023-03-27-great-talk-proposals.md

 Every place has its own internal language.
 This can even be at a departmental level in a business.
 We have words we use to describe things that only make sense to those working in that environment and context.

 You can get away with buzzwords like “microservice” or “blockchain” because let’s face it, they work as a selling point.
-Even then, if someone who is not in your field of expertise doesn’t understand what you are trying to say, you are cutting out a lot of potential audiences that would benefit from your talk.
+Even then, if someone who is not in your field of expertise doesn’t understand what you are trying to say, you are cutting out a lot of potential people that would benefit from your talk.

 #### If you need to use acronyms — explain them.